ShadowMitia/algorithm-archive/contents/computus/computus.md

 One thing he is *not* particularly well known for is an algorithm he devised in 1800, which was later corrected by his student Peter Paul Tittle in 1816.
 In fact, there were a series of publications from Gauss in this era all relating to the precise date of Easter.
 The legend goes that Gauss actually did not know his real birthday in the Gregorian calendar and used this same algorithm to determine it.
-Apparently, his mother only told him that he was born on a Wednesday 8 days before Ascension Day in 1777, which corresponds to April 30th {{ "bien2004" | cite }}.
+Apparently, his mother only told him that he was born on a Wednesday 8 days before Ascension Day in 1777, which corresponds to April 30th {{#cite bien2004}}.

 Honestly, Gauss's Easter algorithm was the 19th century equivalent of undocumented code.
 I could imagine Gauss grumpily "patching" his method when users complained that it did not work on dates past 4200 or even certain dates within his own era!